tsohil/jQuery-Form-Validator/README.md

  * You no longer need to prefix the validation rules with "validate_".
  * Error message position now defaults to "element".
  * The optional features (validateOnBlur and showHelpOnFocus) is now enabled by default.
- * The function $.setupForm(config) is introduced to reduce the amount of code that needs to be written when initiating the form validation.
+ * The function $.setupForm(config) is introduced to reduce the amount of code that has to be written when initiating the form validation.

 ### Default validators and features (no module needed)